Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The severity of symptoms of chronic heart failure may be from minimal manifestations that occur only under physical stress, to severe dyspnea at rest.
-According to the world literature, the number of patients with early manifestations of chronic heart failure is several times greater than severe patients who need treatment in a hospital.
-For patients who have a reduction in pumping function (ejection fraction less than 40%) without obvious complaints and symptoms of chronic heart failure, a special definition is used - asymptomatic dysfunction of the left ventricle.
-The described condition can not be identified with the clinical situation, defined as the I stage of heart failure.
-Clinically, the first stage of heart failure is characterized by that.
-That patients practically do not make complaints, but under physical exertion they note a slight decrease in the ejection fraction and an increase in the end-diastolic volume of the left ventricle, i.е.
-Identify a worsening of hemodynamics, provoked by functional tests.
+The severity of symptoms of chronic heart failure can range from minimal manifestations that occur only during physical exertion to severe dyspnea at rest.
+According to world literature, the number of patients with early manifestations of chronic heart failure is several times greater than the number of severely ill patients who require hospital treatment.
+In relation to patients with a decrease in pumping function (ejection fraction less than 40%) without obvious complaints and symptoms of chronic heart failure, a special definition is used - asymptomatic dysfunction of the left ventricle.
+The described condition cannot be identified with the clinical situation defined as stage I heart failure.
+Clinically, stage I heart failure is characterized by the fact that patients practically do not present complaints, but during physical exertion they note a slight decrease in the ejection fraction and an increase in the end-diastolic volume of the left ventricle, i.e. they reveal a deterioration in hemodynamics provoked by functional tests.

 Chronic heart failure is a progressive syndrome.
-Patients with a latent stage of heart failure can form a group of severe patients in 4-5 years, so early diagnosis and early treatment initiation are the key to success.
+Patients with a latent stage of heart failure can form a group of seriously ill patients in 4-5 years, so early diagnosis and early treatment are the key to success.

 Symptoms of left ventricular heart failure

 One of the earliest and most characteristic signs of left ventricular heart failure is shortness of breath.
-At first, shortness of breath occurs only with physical activity, fast walking, running, climbing stairs, etc. In the future, it also arises at rest, intensifying with a change in the position of the body, during conversation and eating.
-Shortness of breath, due to heart disease, increases in the horizontal position of the patient.
-Therefore, children with heart failure accept forced semisid position (orthopnea), in which they feel relief.
-In this position, the heart is discharged as a result of a decrease in the flow of blood to its right sections, which helps reduce pressure in the small circle of the circulation.
-Subjectively shortness of breath is manifested by a feeling of lack of air.
-Since children themselves are very rarely present such a specific complaint, the objective signs of increasing breathing are considered tension and swelling of the wings of the nose, the pulling of pliable places of the chest due to participation in the act of respiration of the auxiliary musculature.
+At first, shortness of breath occurs only during physical exertion, fast walking, running, climbing stairs, etc. Later, it occurs at rest, increasing with a change in body position, during conversation and eating.
+Shortness of breath caused by heart disease increases in the horizontal position of the patient.
+Therefore, children with heart failure take a forced semi-sitting position (orthopnea), in which they feel relief.
+In this position, the heart is relieved as a result of a decrease in blood flow to its right sections, which helps to reduce pressure in the pulmonary circulation.
+Subjectively, shortness of breath is manifested by a feeling of lack of air.
+Since children themselves rarely actively present such a specific complaint, objective signs of increased breathing are considered to be tension and distension of the wings of the nose, retraction of the pliable parts of the chest due to the participation of accessory muscles in the act of breathing.

-The consequence of respiratory failure is a characteristic sign - cyanosis of the skin and mucous membranes.
-The main cause of cyanosis is an increase in the content of reduced hemoglobin in the blood of more than 50 g / l.
-An increase in the content of reduced hemoglobin is also demonstrated by a rich crimson-red coloration of the lips, fingertips.
+A characteristic symptom of respiratory failure is cyanosis of the skin and mucous membranes.
+The main cause of cyanosis is an increase in the content of reduced hemoglobin in the blood of more than 50 g/l.
+An increase in the content of reduced hemoglobin is also demonstrated by a rich crimson-red color of the lips and fingertips.
 In patients with heart failure, cyanosis can be central and peripheral.
 Central cyanosis occurs for two main reasons:

-- as a result of the disturbance of oxygenation of the blood in the lungs, for example, in the stenosis of the pulmonary artery;
+- as a result of impaired blood oxygenation in the lungs, for example, with pulmonary artery stenosis;

-- due to mixing of arterial and venous blood, for example, with some vices of the blue type (tetralogy of Fallot); central cyanosis is diffuse and often does not correspond to the severity of circulatory disorders.
+- due to mixing of arterial and venous blood, for example, in some cyanotic defects (tetralogy of Fallot); central cyanosis is diffuse in nature and often does not correspond to the severity of the circulatory disorder.

-Peripheral cyanosis (acrocyanosis) is associated with increased utilization of oxygen by tissues and is more pronounced in the remote parts of the body from the heart: on the lips, the tip of the nose, and the terminal phalanges.
-The degree of severity of acrocyanosis usually corresponds to the severity of circulatory disorders.
+Peripheral cyanosis (acrocyanosis) is associated with increased oxygen utilization by tissues and is more pronounced in parts of the body distant from the heart: on the lips, tip of the nose, terminal phalanges.
+The degree of acrocyanosis usually corresponds to the severity of the circulatory disorder.

-With left ventricular failure, cyanosis in most patients is mixed, because along with the disturbance of oxygenation, oxygen utilization by tissues simultaneously increases.
-Cyanosis occurring in children with respiratory failure, with oxygen therapy, decreases or disappears, while cyanosis of circulatory origin is not eliminated.
+In left ventricular failure, cyanosis in most patients is mixed, since along with the oxygenation disorder, oxygen utilization by tissues increases.
+Cyanosis that occurs in children with respiratory failure decreases or disappears with oxygen therapy, while cyanosis of circulatory origin is not eliminated.

-Right ventricular failure is also characterized by such subjective symptoms as fatigue, weakness, sleep disturbances, etc. Cough, dyspnea, cyanosis are usually expressed in varying degrees and often do not correspond to the severity of stagnant phenomena in the large circulation.
-They often depend on the nature of the underlying disease underlying the deficiency of the right divisions.
+Right ventricular failure is also characterized by subjective symptoms such as rapid fatigue, weakness, sleep disturbances, etc. Cough, shortness of breath, cyanosis are usually expressed to varying degrees and often do not correspond to the severity of congestion in the systemic circulation.
+They often depend on the nature of the underlying disease underlying the failure of the right sections.

 Due to the weakness of the contractile function of the heart, the following changes occur.

-- There is not enough emptying of large veins in the heart.
+- There is insufficient emptying of the large veins in the heart.

-- The right departments (as, indeed, the left) are not able to translate the venous influx into an adequate cardiac output.
+- The right sections (as well as the left ones) are not able to convert venous inflow into adequate cardiac output.

-Due to these circumstances, venous blood accumulates in the venous system of a large circle of blood circulation, which leads to venous fullness of the corresponding organs, to stagnant phenomena.
-External signs of an increase in venous pressure for a large range of blood circulation is the swelling of the veins close to the heart, especially the jugular ones.
-Peripheral veins are usually enlarged, and their apparent network is enlarged.
-The increasing volume of venous pressure is also promoted by the growth of the volume of circulating blood.
+Due to these circumstances, venous blood accumulates in the venous system of the systemic circulation, which leads to venous plethora of the corresponding organs and to stagnation.
+External signs of increased venous pressure in the systemic circulation include swelling of the veins closest to the heart, especially the jugular veins.
+Peripheral veins are usually dilated, and their visible network is enlarged.
+The growing volume of circulating blood also contributes to the increasing increase in venous pressure.

-Venous congestion in a large circle of blood circulation is accompanied by an increase in liver size.
-First, there is an increase in the left lobe of the liver, and then the right lobe also increases.
-When determining the size of the liver in children with heart failure, it is necessary to determine its upper and lower boundaries along three lines (according to Kurlov).
-According to the consistency, the liver with soft heart failure is soft, the surface is even, the edge is rounded.
-When palpation, it is often painful, especially with the rapid development of right ventricular failure.
-When pressing on the liver region in children with significant venous stasis, swelling or increased pulsation of the cervical veins (Plesh's symptom) is noted.
-With a significant increase in the liver, palpation is often determined by its pulsation.
-With chronic venous stasis, the liver becomes painless, denser, its pulsation decreases, the size decreases - "cardiac cirrhosis of the liver" develops.
-Clinically, violations of liver function are detected in heart failure II B-III stage.
+Venous congestion in the systemic circulation is accompanied by an increase in the size of the liver.
+At first, the left lobe of the liver increases in size, then the right lobe increases as well.
+When determining the size of the liver in children with heart failure, its upper and lower boundaries should be determined along three lines (according to Kurlov).
+In terms of consistency, the liver with heart failure is soft, its surface is smooth, and the edge is rounded.
+It is often painful upon palpation, especially with the rapid development of right ventricular failure.
+When pressing on the liver area in children with significant venous congestion, swelling or increased pulsation of the jugular veins is noted (Plesh's symptom).
+With a significant increase in the liver, its pulsation is often determined by palpation.
+With chronic venous congestion, the liver becomes painless, denser, its pulsation decreases, its size decreases - "cardiac cirrhosis of the liver" develops.
+Clinically, liver dysfunction is detected in stage II B-III heart failure.

-When right ventricular failure is often a violation of the gastrointestinal tract associated with stagnation of blood in the mesenteric vessels and congestive gastritis, which can often manifest not only abdominal pain, but also violations of intestinal motility (diarrhea, constipation), often vomiting.
+With right ventricular failure, gastrointestinal tract disorders often occur, associated with blood stagnation in the mesenteric vessels and congestive gastritis, which can often manifest itself not only as abdominal pain, but also as intestinal motility disorders (diarrhea, constipation), and often vomiting.

-Peripheral edema in heart failure is characteristic of older children, because babies have a sufficiently high hydrophilicity of tissues, and edemas have a hidden nature.
+Peripheral edema in heart failure is typical for older children, since babies have a fairly high hydrophilicity of tissues, and edema is latent.
 Peripheral edema appears more often by the end of the day.
-The earliest edema begins to appear on the lower extremities, especially on the soles of the feet, at the ankles, then they are found in other places, edema is located according to hydrostatic pressure, i.e. Under the influence of gravity, in gentle places: in a patient lying in bed. - in the sacral region, the patient, who continues to walk or must sit, is on his feet.
-Later edema appears elsewhere.
-The upper border of edematous tissue goes horizontally.
-The dropsy of the cavities appears usually later than edema, rarely it dominates, especially this refers to the accumulation of transudate in the abdominal cavity, which can be significant also in those cases when there are no large edema (for example, with stagnant and indurated liver).
-The transudate can fill the pleural cleft and the pericardium, sometimes the genital organs swell considerably.
+Edema begins to appear earliest on the lower extremities, especially on the feet, at the ankles, then they are found in other places, edema is located according to hydrostatic pressure, i.e. under the influence of gravity, in sloping places: in a patient lying in bed. - in the sacral region, in a patient who continues to walk or is forced to sit - on the legs.
+Later, edema appears in other places.
+The upper border of edematous tissues is horizontal.
+Dropsy of the cavities usually appears later than edema, less often it dominates, especially this applies to the accumulation of transudate in the abdominal cavity, which can be significant even in cases where there is no large edema (for example, with congestive and indurated liver).
+The transudate can fill the pleural space and pericardium, and sometimes the genitals swell significantly.

-The amount of urine decreases in the daytime, nicturia and oliguria increase, the kidney block is an extreme situation, when anuria is possible - a very formidable symptom that requires emergency therapy.
+The amount of urine decreases during the day, nocturia and oliguria increase, and the extreme situation is renal block, when anuria is possible - a very serious symptom requiring emergency therapy.

 Features of heart failure in newborns

-In newborns, heart failure is characterized by rates of development, clinical symptoms and course, which is explained by insufficient adaptive capabilities of the newborn, anatomical and physiological features of organs and systems, and, in general, some immaturity of the functions of organs and systems.
+In newborns, heart failure differs in the rate of development, clinical symptoms and course, which is explained by the insufficient adaptive capabilities of the newborn, the anatomical and physiological characteristics of the organs and systems, and in general some immaturity of the functions of the organs and systems.
 In particular, there is a pronounced centralization of blood circulation.
-On the part of the respiratory system, a deficiency of the surfactant system is possible.
-Progression and development of heart failure in newborns are also due to the weakness of the development of the peripheral channel and the increased fragility of the capillaries.
-In newborns, the development of heart failure is accompanied by increased sweating, associated with an increase in activity of the sympathetic-adrenal system.
-Rarely, cervical veins swelling due to a relatively short neck.
-Rarely do they swell.
-Heart failure of stage III occurs rarely, and newborns die mainly in cases of heart failure of stage II.
+From the respiratory system, there may be a deficiency of the surfactant system.
+The progression and development of heart failure in newborns are also due to the weakness of the development of the peripheral bed and increased fragility of the capillaries.
+In newborns, the development of heart failure is accompanied by increased sweating associated with increased activity of the sympathetic-adrenal system.
+Swelling of the jugular veins is rarely detected due to the relatively short neck.
+Edema rarely occurs.
+Heart failure of stage III occurs rarely, and newborns die mainly with symptoms of heart failure of stage II.

-The diagnosis of heart failure of the first degree is very difficult, since tachycardia and dyspnea occur in children of this age under physiological conditions, with physical and emotional stress, in particular when feeding.
-With heart failure of grade II, the same symptoms are noted as in older children.
-However, signs of dizziness (dyspnea, tachycardia, wet wheezing in the lungs) prevail, in connection with this, it is possible to underestimate the syndrome and make an erroneous diagnosis of pulmonary pathology, more often - pneumonia.
-Since therapy aimed at treating pneumonia, in this situation is ineffective, then after an additional examination (ECG, a complete X-ray examination) reveal the cardiac cause of the disorders.
+Diagnosis of stage I heart failure is very difficult, since tachycardia and dyspnea occur in children of this age under physiological conditions, under physical and emotional stress, in particular when feeding.
+In stage II heart failure, the same symptoms are observed as in older children.
+However, signs of ventricular failure (dyspnea, tachycardia, moist rales in the lungs) prevail, in connection with which the syndrome may be underestimated and an erroneous diagnosis of pulmonary pathology, most often pneumonia, may be made.
+Since therapy aimed at treating pneumonia is ineffective in this situation, then after additional examination (ECG, complete X-ray examination), the cardiac cause of the disorders is identified.